 What is Club Soda?

-Club Soda is the Mindful Drinking Movement™ of over 30,000 people.
-We welcome everyone who wants to change their relationship drinking, whether to cut down, stop for a bit or quit, those who have already made a change and want to stick to their goals.
+Club Soda is the Mindful Drinking Movement™ of over 40,000 people.
+We welcome everyone who wants to change their drinking, whether they want to moderate or go alcohol-free.
 Oh, and you’re welcome to join even if you’ve never had a drop of alcohol in your life!

 What does Club Soda do?

 An essential part of our work is supporting people who want to change their drinking.
 We do this in lots of different ways including

 - Delivering short email courses

 - Helping people set and stick to goals

 - And encouraging people to support each other in our online communities.

 But we also want to make the world a better place for people who aren’t drinking alcohol, as well as people who are.
 So we promote choice in the low and no alcohol drinks market through our Mindful Drinking Festivals and other events.
 And we work with pubs, bars and the hospitality industry to improve their offer to people who are not drinking alcohol through the Club Soda Guide.